 "When they came to the threshing floor of Nakon, Uzzah reached out and took hold of the ark of God, because the oxen stumbled.
 The Lord’s anger burned against Uzzah because of his irreverent act; therefore God struck him down, and he died there beside the ark of God.
 Then David was angry because the Lord’s wrath had broken out against Uzzah, and to this day that place is called Perez Uzzah.
 David was afraid of the Lord that day and said, 'How can the ark of the Lord ever come to me?'"
 2. Sam 6:6-9

-David dances before God in a linen garment (v.
-14), Michal calls this "naked" (v.
-20) and thinks he has lost honor among the people (v.
+David danced before God in a linen garment (v.
+14), Michal called this "naked" (v.
+20) and thought David had lost honor among the people (v.
 16, 20).
-David says he danced for God and does not care about his honor (v.
+David said he danced for God and did not care about his honor (v.
 21-22).

 "David said to Michal, 'It was before the Lord, who chose me rather than your father or anyone from his house when he appointed me ruler over the Lord’s people Israel—I will celebrate before the Lord.
 I will become even more undignified than this, and I will be humiliated in my own eyes.
 But by these slave girls you spoke of, I will be held in honor.'"
 2. Sam 6:21-22